saranatour1/convex-panel/README.md

 ### Styling

-The Convex Panel comes with built-in styling powered by Tailwind CSS.
+The Convex Panel comes with built-in styling.
 You simply need to import the CSS file:

 ```jsx
 // In your _app.js, layout.js, or component file